 Geology and astronomy

 Recently a unique amount of megalithic buildings and petroglyphs have been found in the semi-desert of Gorafe, where you can enter prehistory with your feet.
 On the Calar Alto, there is an observatory and astronomers regularly visit the villages equipped with telescopes to explain the stars and planets.
 All the lights go out and the view is spectacular.
 (Fundacion starlight.org) A lesser-known but also good reason to like Gorafe are the very traditionally flamenco singing and dancing performances Saturday night in Casa Juana, Anna and Patrick provide a delicious meal before the performance and the invocation of the “Duende”.

 Sports and activities

 Hiking, up to 3400 meters high (senderismo), run trails, horseback riding, cycling (the vuelta de España passes through here), mountain climbing, barranquismo, caving, parapenting, kayaking (piragüismo); there are many ways to combine these hobbies.
 Less sporty but very enjoyable is also driving around by car is a great pleasure, there is hardly any traffic!
 Renting off-road vehicles (with driver) makes the weather a little more exciting.

 Andalusia offers many possibilities for photography or film.
 Famous films such as Doctor Zhivago and Lawrence of Arabia have been partially shot here.
-The landscape is still a favorite for filmmakers (like the TV series: The black mirror) There is a nice photo museum in Almería.
+The landscape is still a favourite for filmmakers (like the TV series: The black mirror) There is a nice photo museum in Almería.

 Andalusia is also known for its short (one or two days or even one-night) chess tournaments.